-The Company has authorized 100,000,000,000 shares of its common stock with a par value of \$0.001 per share.
+The Company has authorized 100,000,000,000 shares of common stock with a par value of \$0.001 per share.
 The Company has authorized 10,000,000,000 shares of its preferred stock with a par value of \$0.001 per share.
 Shares of preferred stock have not been issued.

-Prior to the IPO, the Company had issued 43,982,137.46 shares in the private placement of the Company's common shares (the "Private Offering").
+Prior to the IPO, the Company had issued 43,982,137.46 shares in the private placement of the Company's common stock (the "Private Offering").
 Each investor had entered into a separate subscription agreement relating to the Company's common stock (the "Subscription Agreements").
 Each investor had made a capital commitment to purchase shares of the Company's common stock pursuant to the Subscription Agreements.
 Investors were required to make capital contributions to purchase shares of the Company's common stock each time the Company delivered a drawdown notice, which were delivered at least 10 business days prior to the required funding date in an aggregate amount not to exceed their respective capital commitments.
-The number of shares to be issued to a stockholder was determined by dividing the total dollar amount of the contribution by a stockholder by the net asset value per share of the common stock as of the last day of the Company's fiscal quarter or such other date and price per share as determined by the Board in accordance with the requirements of the 1940 Act.
+The number of shares to be issued to a stockholder was determined by dividing the total dollar amount of the contribution by a stockholder by the net asset value per share of the common stock as of the 1940 Act.
 As of December 31, 2018, aggregate commitments relating to the Private Offering were \$1.3 billion.
 All outstanding commitments related to these Subscription Agreements were cancelled due to the completion of the IPO on November 15, 2018.
-As of December 31, 2023 and December 31, 2022, BCSF Advisors, LP contributed in aggregate \$8.9 million and \$8.9 million to the Company and received 488,212.35 and 488,212.35 shares of the Company, respectively.
-At December 31, 2023 and December 31, 2022, BCSF Advisors, LP owned 0.70% and 0.74%, respectively, of the outstanding common stock of the Company.
+As of December 31, 2024 and December 31, 2023, the Advisor contributed in aggregate \$8.9 million and \$8.9 million to the Company and received 488,212.35 and 488,212.35 shares of the Company, respectively.
+At December 31, 2024 and December 31, 2024, the Company.

-On November 19, 2018, the Company closed its initial public offering (the "IPO") issuing 7,500,000 shares of its common stock at a public offering price of \$20.25 per share.
+On November 19, 2018, the Company closed its IPO issuing 7,500,000 shares of common stock at a public offering price of \$20.25 per share.
 Shares of common stock of the Company began trading on the New York Stock Exchange under the symbol "BCSF" on November 15, 2018.
 The offering generated proceeds, before expenses, of \$147.3 million.
 All outstanding commitments were cancelled due to the completion of the initial public offering.

-There have been no shares issued or proceeds received related to capital drawdowns delivered pursuant to the Subscription Agreements, issuance of common stock, and shares issued pursuant to the dividend reinvestment plan during years ended December 31, 2023, 2022 and 2021.
+There have been no shares issued or proceeds received related to capital drawdowns delivered pursuant to the Subscription Agreements, issuance of common stock, or shares issued pursuant to the dividend reinvestment plan during the years ended December 31, 2024, 2023 and 2022.